peterhoward42/vendormkr/README.md

 copy it in.

-A vehicle for vendoring a set of Go package dependencies that can be exported and used by another project..

-The internet proxy servers in Go development environments in some locked down enterprise environments make the standard Go development iteration model awkward because ad-hoc ```go get``` requests when you start using new external packages can be blocked by the proxy.

 ## How To Use It

 Edit ```foo.go``` to import and refer to something in each of the packages